Lemokey P1 HE Keyboard Review

 • Snap Click: Actively monitors two keys, prioritizing whichever input you press further downwards.

-• Gamepad Analog: This feature mimics the gradual controls of a gamepad or joystick, which can be particularly helpful for playing racing or flight sims.
+• Gamepad Analog: This feature mimics the gradual controls of a gamepad or joystick, which can be particularly helpful when playing platformers, racing games, or flight simulators to give you more precise control.

 Lemokey has a guide for HE mode adjustments on their website.